wern-apfel/Zenbook-UX434FAC/README.md

 FN + A = Screenpad brightness.
 FN + Space = Battery health charging 80%/100%.

+I use Ventura DP3, Monterey should also work.
+For BigSur and you need the customized AirportItlwm.kext.
-Add your own Serial, ROM, MLB UUID.
+Please generate your own Serial, ROM, MLB UUID.

 So far nearly everithing works!!??
 Will upload more updates when I have time.